Skip to content

 Surface Analysis

-After calling surface%analize, the following data are computed and stored:
+After calling surface%analyze (or surface%sanitize, which calls it internally), the following data are computed and stored:

 • Disconnected-edge detection: facets with 1, 2, or 3 disconnected edges are catalogued separately